Higher structure maps for free resolutions of length 3 and linkage: Linkage of higher structure maps

 \section{Linkage of higher structure maps}

-The aim of this section is to describe how some of the structure maps can be computed for the free resolution of a linked ideal, in terms of the structure maps of a given free resolution of length three.
-In particular we are interested in the second graded components of $W(d_3)$ and $W(d_2)$.
-The multiplicative structure of the free resolution of a linked ideal has been computed in \cite{AKM88}.
+The aim of this section is to describe how some of the structure maps can be computed for the free resolution of a linked ideal, in terms of the structure maps of a given free resolution of the original ideal.
+In particular we are interested in $w^{(3)}_2$ and $w^{(2)}_2$, as the multiplicative structure has already been studied in \cite{AKM88}.

-In the following we will often need to check that certain relations hold among the higher structure maps of an arbitrary free resolution of length three.
-The following result will be widely used throughout this paper, as it reduces the verification of these relations to the case of a split exact complex (where higher structure maps are computed with generic liftings). \begin{thm} \rm(\cite[Lemma 2.4]{w89}, \cite[Proposition 10.4]{W18}) \it \\ Fix a format $(1,r_1,r_2,r_3)$ of a free resolution of length 3 and let ${\hat R}_{gen}$ be the corresponding generic ring.
-A given $ \prod^{3}_{i=1} GL(F_i) $-equivariant set $W$ of relations holds in ${\hat R}_{gen}$ if and only if it vanishes when specializing to the split exact complex of format $(1,r_1,r_2,r_3)$ with the generic choice of the structure maps. \end{thm} Recall that any relation in the generic complex over the generic ring specializes to any acyclic complex of the same given format.
-All the computations of relations for higher structure maps of a split exact complex are postponed to Section 5.

 From now on, we prefer to slightly change the notation from the previous sections to match the notation of \cite{AKM88}.
-Our setting is the following: Let $R$ be a Gorenstein local (or graded) ring with maximal ideal $\m$.
+Our setting is the following: let $R$ be a Gorenstein local (or graded) ring with maximal ideal $\m$, with $2,3\notin \m$.
 Let $I \subseteq R$ be a perfect ideal of height 3.
 The minimal free resolution of $\frac{R}{I}$ is

 Set $r_i= \rank A_i$.
 Denote the entries of the matrices of $a_1, a_2, a_3$ respectively by $\lbrace x_i \rbrace$, $\lbrace y_{ij} \rbrace$, $\lbrace z_{ij} \rbrace$.
 Given a regular sequence $\mathfrak{a} \subseteq I$ of maximal length, we denote by $J$ the linked ideal $(\mathfrak{a}):I$.
 Let $\BB$ be the Koszul complex resolving $\frac{R}{(\mathfrak{a})}$ and let $\alpha_i: B_i \to A_i$ be the map obtained by lifting the quotient map $\pi: \frac{R}{(\mathfrak{a})} \to \frac{R}{I}, $ after fixing the choice of a multiplicative structure on $\A$.